Table of Contents

 We develop both an emotional and taste preference for meat flavored entree’s and this should be honored rather than repressed.

-Faux meats are a great way to say “we’ve got emotional history with these entree’s- even if we choose to no longer choose chicken for ethical or health reasons.”
+Faux meats are a great way to say “we’ve got emotional history with these entree’s- even if we choose to no longer choose chicken for ethical reasons.”

 Does Vegan Meat Taste Like Meat?